dftbplus/recipes/docs/transport/carbon2d-trans.rst

    Transmission for vacancy (A)

-The vacancy states are located in the energy gap, consistently with the periodic calculation, and that the tunneling curve is qualitative similar to the non-scc calculation.
+The vacancy states are located in the energy gap, consistently with the periodic calculation, and that the tunnelling curve is qualitative similar to the non-SCC calculation.
 The first conduction and valence band are weakly affected by the vacancy which does not act as a strong scatterer.
 There is no signature of resonances, as the additional levels are located in the gap.